top1944/duckuments/docs/atoms_85_fall2017_projects/16_distrubuted_est/30-final-project-report-fleet-communication.md

 There was no prior work to build a communication system upon.
 Everything was implemented from scratch.

 ### Opportunity {fleet-messaging-final-opportunity}
 Without any existing work on wireless communication, we came up and built a whole new addition to Duckietown.
-We implemented a fleet-messaging package that builds an ad-hoc mesh network and lets other teams define their message types and sends them over the created network.
+We implemented a fleet-messaging package that builds an ad-hoc mesh network and lets other teams send messages (&FEF they cannot define new message types) over the created network.

 ### Preliminaries {fleet-messaging-final-preliminaries}
 We specifically picked libraries and modules that encapsulates their respective functionalities well.
 Therefore to fully understand what is going on under the hood, you simply need to read up on the documentation of each package used: